Environmental Engineering (ENVE)

 Air quality management issues and regulations, sources of air pollutants, meteorology as it applies to air quality, chemistry, and physics of air pollutant transport and transformations, and air pollutant dispersion modeling.
 Prereq: CE 370 or (ENVE 460 and ENVE 412).

 ENVE 488.
 Senior Design I. 2 Credits.

 Application of cumulative knowledge gained during academic career towards the design of environmental systems for the minimization, treatment/disposal, and/or destruction of wastes across all pertinent media.
 Initial preliminary design incorporate economic, social, environmental, regulatory, sustainable, and risk-based analyses and requirements; along with ethical judgement.
 Two, 3-hour labs (studio style).
-Prereq: ENGR 402, ENVE 370, and ENVE 412.
-Co-req: IME 440 and CE 410.
+Prereq: ENVE 412 and consent of instructor.

 ENVE 489.
 Senior Design II.
 2 Credits.